 The BA in Economics has a distinguished history and offers a solid grounding in core, pure and applied economics, whilst simultaneously exposing students to ideas and approaches from other disciplines.
 Cambridge Economists are highly employable and enter a variety of careers in finance, government and management consultancy, as well as professional training in accountancy and actuarial work.

-We have in the past accepted applicants with a range of British and international qualifications.
-However, applicants must have a very strong background in mathematics: a good A-level (or equivalent) in Mathematics is essential and applicants with Further Mathematics will be more competitive than those without.
+Applicants must have a very strong background in mathematics: a good A-level (or equivalent) in Mathematics is essential and applicants with Further Mathematics will be more competitive than those without

 A range of British and international qualifications may be acceptable